brohudev/hacklytics-25/README.md

-# 🐾 Purrfect Odds (Working Title)
+## 📖 Project Overview: BayeSurgeon

-Welcome to **Purrfect Odds**, a hackathon project that combines NFL betting data with player performance, injury, and other datasets to calculate the **chance of hitting a spread**.
-This project is powered by Python (Flask), MongoDB, and React.js, and it’s all tied together with some cat-tastic vibes 🐱.
+Welcome to **BayeSurgeon**, a hackathon project on Breath Cancer Prediction and Dataset Visualization that combines age, gender, surgeon type, and other professional factors to predict the **chances of survivial** based on patients' health data.
+We aim to make clinicians' life easier!
+By providing a data-driven prediction of the patient's status, clinical strategies can be improved and optimized.
+This project is powered by Python (Flask), React.js, and Machine Learing Strategies, and it’s all tied together with some cat-tastic vibes 🐱.

 ---

-## 📖 Project Overview

-**Purrfect Odds** is designed to:
-1. Fetch **NFL betting data** (spreads, odds) from a sportsbook API.
-2. Process datasets like **injury reports**, **player performance**, and more.
-3. Calculate a **weighted score** that predicts the likelihood of hitting a spread.
-4. Display everything in a clean and responsive web interface.

----

 ## 🛠️ Tech Stack

-- **Backend**: Flask (Python) + MongoDB for storing and processing data.
+- **Backend**: Flask (Python) for handling API call and model predictions.
 - **Frontend**: React.js with Tailwind CSS for styling.
-- **APIs**: Sportsbook API for betting data, plus external APIs for player stats and injuries.
+- **Machine Learning Model**: Support Vector Machine trained on BRCA data.

 ---

 ## 🚀 Features

-- 🏈 Fetch real-time spreads and odds for NFL games.
-- 📊 Calculate weighted scores based on datasets like:
+- 📊 Calculate patients'chance of survival based on data like:
-  - Player injuries
-  - Performance stats
-  - Team strategy
-  - Nutrition/health data
+  - Age, Gender
+  - Surgeon Type, Tumor Stage
-- 💻 User-friendly interface to display spreads, odds, and confidence scores.
+- 💻 User-friendly interface to display correlation of breast cancer survival rates and related factors based on BRCA dataset.

 ---